harishMadhavan1010/sky130-rtldesign/README.md

     3. Test Bench: Setup to apply stimulus (test_vectors) to the design to check its functionality.
     4. Synthesizer: Tool which converts RTL to gate-level netlist.

-  Relevant github repositories (sky130RTLDesignAndSynthesisWorkshop, vsdflow) are first cloned<sup>a</sup> using the following command in a relevant directory:
+  Relevant github repositories (sky130RTLDesignAndSynthesisWorkshop, vsdflow) are first cloned using the following command in a relevant directory:
   ```git clone https://www.github.com/(insert_file_name)```

   The repository "vsdflow" contains relevant tools for this workshop and "sky130RTLDesignAndSynthesisWorkshop" contains various pre-written verilog files, model files and .lib file for understanding the design flow.